-My tips below should help you to have a painless experience:
+My tips below should help you to have a painless experience when travelling with small children:

 - If you are still breastfeeding do so on take off and landing as it helps with equalising pressure in the ears.
-If you are not a bottle, a dummy or a cup with a straw will do the same thing.
+A bottle, a dummy or a cup with a straw will do the same thing.

-- If you can’t fly at bedtime or nap time or just in case they wake up have some brand new toys or books that they have never seen before at the ready.
+- It isn’t always possible to fly at bedtime or nap time.
+So in case they won’t sleep or they wake up have some brand new toys or books that they have never seen before at the ready.
 The poundshop or Wilkinsons are great for this as you don’t need to get expensive stuff it is the new factor that seems to help keep them occupied.
-I recommend something like stickers, a small pot of playdough (tray tables wipe clean easily), colouring or the aqua doodle travel set (although this is more expensive).
-For little babies I recommend a new rattle or squeeze sensory toy but one that doesn’t make too much noise.

 - If you are comfortable with them watching tv you can always load your phone or tablet with sons games or cbeebies episodes.
 If you keep the sound low no one else will be able to hear it over the engine sounds etc… Just make sure it isn’t annoying anyone.

-- If you can arrange a private airport transfer or rent a car this will reduce time spent hanging around on a coach for the one passenger whose luggage hasn’t arrived, but this usually costs more so isn’t always financially viable.
+- I would recommend arranging a private airport transfer, getting a taxi or renting a car.
+This will reduce time spent hanging around on a coach for the one passenger whose luggage hasn’t arrived.
+Of course this usually costs more so isn’t always financially viable.

 - If you are checking in a buggy make it a cheap one – nothing ruins a holiday like a bent bugaboo!
 I would also invest in a bag for the buggy.
 Not only will this help to protect it, but will also be somewhere else you can pack stuff!

 - I recommend buying a bag for your car seat as well if you are taking your own.
 You don’t want this to be broken when you get there.
-We have often hired car seats for that reason and nowadays lots of airports have specialist companies renting out baby items so you might just be able to leave all that at home
+We have often hired car seats for that reason.
+Lots of airports have companies that rent baby items.
+It might be worth checking.

 - Remember that babies and toddlers can struggle with the heat so do take care.
 The Mamma Fairy has some great tips from a pharmacist on how you can help your littles to cope: Top tips for dealing with warm weather with babies and children